pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 npx ts-jest config:init
 ```

 After that, We could see jest.config.js in the project folder.
 And that's it.
+We are ready to go.